City Learning Quarter

 Depending on your household income and the course you’re studying, you may be entitled to financial support to help with travel and other college costs.

-The new campus will be equipped with a range of state-of-the-art facilities including hair and beauty training rooms, mock-up hospital ward, professional kitchen and science laboratories, as well as music editing suites, performing arts theatre, rehearsal and recording studios, and visual arts spaces.
+The CLQ campus is equipped with a range of state-of-the-art facilities including hair and beauty training rooms, mock-up hospital ward, professional kitchen and science laboratories, as well as music editing suites, performing arts theatre, rehearsal and recording studios, and visual arts spaces.

 Members of the public will be able to book appointments at the commercial New Era hair and beauty salons, as well as find out about training courses to boost their employment prospects and get support with searching for and applying for jobs in the Careers and Skills Hub.

-All staff and students will be expected to swipe through airport-style speed gates using their ID badge, a system that is already in operation at the Wellington Road campus.
+All staff and students are expected to swipe through airport-style speed gates using their ID badge, a system that is also in operation at the Wellington Road campus.

-In addition, CCTV and access control systems will also be installed in the new building.
+In addition, CCTV and access control systems are installed in the new building.

 The address of CLQ is as follows: